 What follows are detailed instructions for moving through the process.
 Students should execute these steps carefully to ensure registration and the awarding of course credit for their EL work.
 Please contact the Interdisciplinary Studies program, or your concentration head, if you have any questions about the process!

-Students in Folklore Studies and Higher Education will use an experiential learning course specific to their concentrations.
 Students in Social Entrepreneurship and Social Justice & Human Rights will use MAIS 695/795.
 Occasionally in other cases, and only with permission, students might use a course offered by another GMU academic unit.

 If students use a course other than MAIS 695/795, they must follow the registration procedures of the unit offering the course.
 In order to have those credits apply towards their Interdisciplinary Studies degree, they still must submit their learning objectives and information about their experiential learning site to Interdisciplinary Studies.